g8os/home/specs/full-schema.md

 ## Bootstrap
-When the kernel start in the initramfs, the `/init` script is executed.
+When the kernel start in the 0-Initramfs, the `/init` script is executed.
 This script populate `/dev`, `/proc` and `/sys` and prepare a ramdisk where to boot after.

-This is probably not _absolutly_ needed but leaving the initramfs is always a good idea.
+This is probably not _absolutly_ needed but leaving the 0-Initramfs is always a good idea.
 In this case, we switch to another ramfs but this can be changed easily.

 # Booting the kernel